 As of today, there are an estimated 400 or more Amerasians who are still living in Vietnam, whose visa applications for the Amerasian Homecoming Act to the U.S. have been repeatedly denied.
-According to the U.S. government, the main reason for denial is due to lack of proof of their fathers’ military details.
-Very often, however, no clear reason is provided for the denial.
+According to the U.S. government, the main reason for denial is due to the lack of proof of their fathers’ military details.
+Quite often, there would be no clear reason provided for the denial.
 The U.S. Consulate in Ho Chi Minh City no longer approves Amerasians’ applications by appearance alone.
 Many Amerasian applicants are simply determined not “qualified” and no further detailed explanations have been provided.

-Over the past few years, our group has been able to successfully locate Amerasians’ biological fathers and relatives in the U.S. In many cases, we successfully reunited them with their family.
+Over the past 5 years, our group has tested nearly all of them and were able to successfully locate Amerasians’ biological fathers, siblings, and relatives in the U.S. In many cases, we successfully reunited them with their family.
 Unfortunately, many others have not been as lucky.
-These Amerasians are the children of Vietnam Veterans who have sacrificed their lives for this country, and whose names could be engraved on the Vietnam Veterans Memorial Wall.
-The Vietnam War may be long over, but for Amerasians, this lingering issue represents a lack of closure.
-There is still progress to be made, and more work to be done.
+These Amerasians are the children of Vietnam Veterans who have sacrificed their lives for this country, and whose names could be engraved on the Vietnam Veterans Memorial Wall which is more than 58,000 American soldiers had died or Missing In Action during the 10 years long of Vietnam War.

 Father's Day - Dateline NBC